 As composers started evolving the ideas of form and style, they started conveying multiple emotions through aspects of color, voicing, and dynamics.
 This also became possible with the invention of the fortepiano and then the modern-day piano, allowing performers to differentiate between loud and soft notes.

 Towards the Romantic period, there was a common goal towards creating deep emotions and emphasizing self-expression.
 One well-known Romantic composer is Frédéric Chopin, whose work is highly regarded as deeply emotional and filled with grief.
 Chopin creates this grief and tension in his music through his haunting melodies, unstable chromaticism, and singular harmonic progressions.

 The scientific age of the Baroque period was heavily influenced by the ancient Greek theory of the Four Humors, which explained how the human body was composed of four major liquids (blood, yellow bile, black bile, phlegm).
-Any imbalance of humors resulted in illness or unwanted changes in mood.
-Music could hypothetically be used as a medicine to treat imbalanced humors.
+Any imbalance of senses of humor resulted in illness or unwanted changes in mood.
+Music could hypothetically be used as a medicine to treat imbalanced humor.

 Today, modern science views mood changes as chemical imbalances in our brain.
-While the idea of the four humors has been rejected completely, recent advancements in music therapy also show how music can somehow influence the emotions of listeners.
-The common theoretical basis of the iso-principle developed by Ira Altshuler, shows that music which mirrors the emotion of the listener helps the listener to express their emotion more freely and in a healthy way.
+While the idea of the four senses of humor has been rejected completely, recent advancements in music therapy also show how music can somehow influence the emotions of listeners.
+The common theoretical basis of the iso-principle developed by Ira Altshuler shows that music which mirrors the emotion of the listener helps the listener to express their emotion more freely and in a healthy way.